 In addition, it will define a virtual network interface called the “loopback” or localhost interface.
 This is used as an interface to connect applications and processes on a single computer to other applications and processes.
 You can see this referenced as the “lo” interface in many tools.

 Many times, administrators configure one interface to service traffic to the internet and another interface for a LAN or private network.

-In DigitalOcean, in datacenters with private networking enabled, your VPS will have two networking interfaces (in addition to the local interface).
-The "eth0" interface will be configured to handle traffic from the internet, while the "eth1" interface will operate to communicate with the private network.
+In datacenters with private networking enabled (including DigitalOcean Droplets), your VPS will have two networking interfaces.
+The “eth0” interface will be configured to handle traffic from the internet, while the “eth1” interface will operate to communicate with a private network.